All avatar SDKs are for 3D or photorealistic. I need 2D cartoon-style for my brand.

 Most tutorials stop at "it works locally."
 Here is how to ship to production.

-- Lazy-load the SDK via dynamic import -- reduces initial bundle by ~60KB
+- Lazy-load the avatar via dynamic import so the Rive runtime stays out of the initial bundle

-- Host character files on CDN (Vercel Blob, Cloudflare R2) for global performance
+- Host character files on a CDN (Vercel Blob, Cloudflare R2) for global performance

 For advanced performance tuning, see the real-time avatar performance guide.